ideacrew/resource_registry/README.md

 # ResourceRegistry

-  Resource Registry is a library for system configuration, feature flipping and eventing.
+  ResourceRegistry is a library for system configuration, feature flipping and eventing.
 It offers an approach to custom configuration from a single codebase, supporting use cases such as:

   * Customer-level preference profiles
   * Multitenancy
   * Access control based on privilidges and subscriptions

-  Resource Registry is also intended to address 'logic sprawl' that can occur with minimally- or un-structured key/value system settings schemes along with improper abstraction code smell that often pops up when using Rails Concerns.
+  ResourceRegistry is also intended to address 'logic sprawl' that can occur with minimally- or un-structured key/value system settings schemes along with improper abstraction code smell that often pops up when using Rails Concerns.

 ## Features